Once Upon a Time...

-There are many newspaper and magazine articles stating that you can still have the same experience you'd have had decades ago in places like Arches National Park.
-You just have to be willing to hike into the back country, away from the roads, trails, and people.
-That is certainly true, but what you'll find is not much different than any empty patch of desert couple miles off of Utah's I-70.
+Countless newspaper and magazine articles state that you can still have the same experience you'd have had decades ago in places like Arches National Park if you are willing to hike into the back country, away from the roads, trails, and people.
+That is certainly true, but what you'll find there is not much different than any empty patch of desert a few miles off of Utah's Interstate 70 or 15.
 It is crazy to fight the insane traffic of Arches in order to experience a sunrise or sunset in solitude on a generic piece of desert.
-Arches is a park of unique and spectacular natural features without which it would not be a national park.
+Arches is a park of unique and spectacular natural features, without which it would not be a national park.
 Experiencing those unique features in anything but an overcrowded zoo-like atmosphere is what has become impossible.
 Limiting park visitation could help enormously, and it would be much better for park resources than more pavement.
 It is also cheaper.
 Sure, getting a reservation to visit a park is a hassle, but it can't be worse than the hassle visiting Arches National Park has already become.

 In 1956 and 1957 Edward Abbey worked as a seasonal ranger in Arches National Monument (now national park).
 In Desert Solitaire, a book based on that experience, he wrote: "Unless a way is found to stabilize the nation's population, the parks can not be saved.
 Or anything else worth a damn.
 Wilderness preservation, like a hundred other good causes, will be forgotten under the overwhelming pressure of a struggle for mere survival and sanity in a completely urbanized, completely industrialized, ever more crowded environment."
 Truer words were never written.
 Over sixty years ago, when Arches saw about 25,000 visitors per year, Abbey saw what was happening.
-Today more than 1.5 million people per year visit Arches and his worst fears have been realized.
+Today more than 1.5 million people per year visit Arches and his worst fears are realized.
+Abbey also said that "Growth for the sake of growth is the ideology of the cancer cell".
+Indeed, the cancer of greed consumed Arches National Park and metastasized to countless wild and pristine places in America.